Dutch race to put out blaze on car ship

 Fires on car-carrying ships were increasingly the source of major losses, insurers said.

-Last year the Felicity Ace sank of the coast of the Azores in the Atlantic Ocean with some 4,000 vehicles from German car maker Volkswagen on board.
+Last year the Felicity Ace sank off the coast of the Azores in the Atlantic Ocean with some 4,000 vehicles from German car maker Volkswagen on board.

 © 2023 AFP